pl453s/linux-mint-gnome/README.md

 ## Installation

+*A 'Linux Mint 20 Gnome 64-bit' autonomous LiveCD ISO file should be available soon...*

 **WARNING: Your computer may be wiped, depending of what you choose to do at the installation.**
 **WARNING: I strongly recommands to NOT migrate from a live session (which is possible by restarting 'display-manager.service' instead of rebooting when asked)**
 - Get the ISO of any edition of Linux Mint 20 https://linuxmint.com/release.php?id=38 (it should works from Cinnamon, Mate and XFCE, everything has been tested)